Let’s thrive together

 But we can learn here from other cultures and times.

 In Ancient Greece, for example, it was quite common, that older men started relationships with younger men.
-Those relationships were sometimes sexual, but they were also meant to mentor the younger partner and support them on their journey of growing up and becoming a full man themselves, at which point they would take on a younger partner to guide and mentor them.
+Those relationships were sometimes sexual, but they were also meant to mentor the younger partner and support them on their journey of growing up and becoming a full man himself, at which point he would take on a younger partner to guide and mentor him.

 Mentee Archetype